DepartmentOfHealth-htbhf/htbhf-production-stub/README.md

 Then run `cf push` from the project's root directory.

+If the app is being deployed for the first time, you'll need to create a route for it following the instructions below.

+## Creating a route

 The app is now deployed but with no public route.
 To create a random route for the app you must run:
 1. `export ROUTE=$(cat /dev/urandom | tr -dc 'a-z' | fold -w 16 | head -n 1)`
 2. `cf map-route htbhf-production-stub london.cloudapps.digital --hostname ${ROUTE}`